 Administrative Staff

-Currambena has one full time coordinator (who is assisted by two part time assistants).
-The coordinator, together with the Council and teachers, are responsible for the day-to-day running of the school.
+Currambena has a school coordinator and a part-time admin personnel.
+The coordinator and the teachers, together with the Council, are responsible for the day-to-day running of the school.
 There is no Principal.

 Preschool staff